yazloysasha/TFC-Completist/README.md

 - **Sands of the World** — every sand 🏖️
 - **Vagabond** — every groundcover 🍂

+#### 🏅 The Originals

 The original collection advancements also pick up items from your addons, as with ArborFirmaCraft:

 | Before                           | After                          |
 | -------------------------------- | ------------------------------ |
 | ![Before](public/img/before.png) | ![After](public/img/after.png) |

-The originals are finished too: Adventuring Time, Arborist, Gemologist, Gone Fishing, Healthy Diet, Metallurgist, Minerologist, True Farmer. 🏅

-And the bugs are gone. **Mineralogist** no longer counts sulfur twice. **Healthy Diet** finally includes melon. 🔧
+That covers Adventuring Time, Arborist, Gemologist, Gone Fishing, Healthy Diet, Metallurgist, Minerologist and True Farmer. **Mineralogist** no longer counts sulfur twice, and **Healthy Diet** finally includes melon. 🔧

 ---